WE THANK THE D.C. COUNCIL FOR RESTORING THE ACCESS TO JUSTICE INITIATIVE TO $31.668M TO SUPPORT CIVIL JUSTICE FOR THOUSANDS OF D.C. RESIDENTS

 SOME HISTORY: WHY THE COMMISSION ADVOCATES FOR THE INITIATIVE

-We know that the COVID-19 crisis has disproportionately impacted low-income District residents, especially communities of color.
-But the District faced a civil justice crisis long before the emergence of COVID-19.
-Before the pandemic, we saw staggeringly high rates of litigants (75-97%+) forced to handle their legal problems without legal help.
+The District has long faced a civil justice crisis, with staggeringly high rates of litigants (75-97%+) forced to handle their legal problems without legal help.
 Limited resources left gaps in available services in critical areas of human need.

 Investment in civil legal aid is a sound, public investment that benefits the District community.
 Legal services providers are well positioned to do more as we emerge from the pandemic and should be leveraged as part of the District’s pandemic solution.